The diversity-multiplexing tradeoff of the MIMO Z interference channel: GDMT with No CSIT

-To avoid the above mentioned difficulties in this section, we use as the F-CSIT DMT derived in the previous sections, an upper bound to the No-CSIT DMT of the channel.
-Then, we derive the achievable DMT of a No-CSIT transmit-receive scheme, which for two special classes of ZICs meets the upper bound and therefore, represents the fundamental No-CSIT DMT of the corresponding ZICs.
-In what follows, we shall describe the No-CSIT transmit-receive scheme first.
+We start by noting that the GDMT under the CSIT assumption derived in the previous sections can serve as an upper bound to the No-CSIT GDMT of the channel.
+Then we derive the achievable GDMT of a specific No-CSIT transmit-receive scheme, which for two special classes of Z-ICs meets the upper bound, and therefore, represents the fundamental No-CSIT GDMT of the corresponding Z-ICs.

+Consider the following No-CSIT transmit-receive scheme.
 Let both the users encode their messages using independent Gaussian signals.
-On the other hand, since $Rx_1$ is not interested in the signal transmitted by $Tx_2$ we consider a decoder at $Rx_1$ which does joint maximum-likelihood (ML) decoding of both the messages.
-However, the event where only the second user's message is decoded incorrectly is not considered as an error event. $Rx_2$ uses an ML decoder to decode its own message.
-Hereafter, we will refer to this scheme as the {\it Individual ML (IML) decoder} and the encoding-decoding scheme as the Independent coding IML decoding scheme or the IIML scheme.
+Moreover, the decoder at $Rx_1$ does joint maximum-likelihood (ML) decoding of both the messages.
+However, since $Rx_1$ is not interested in the signal transmitted by $Tx_2$, the event where only the second user's message is decoded incorrectly is not considered as an error event. $Rx_2$ on the other hand uses an ML decoder to decode its own message.
+Hereafter, we will refer to this scheme as the {\it Individual ML (IML) decoder} and the encoding-decoding scheme as the Independent-coding/IML-decoding scheme, or simply as the IIML scheme.